kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

    **Mitigation**: Updating external plugins is explicitly listed as a Non-Goal.
 Plugin maintainers will be responsible for subscribing to the Kubelet's Node API updates or utilizing future NRI specification enhancements to react to host-level capacity changes.

+7. #### Capacity Detection Latency (Downscale Risk)

+   **Risk**: `cAdvisor` caches and refreshes `MachineInfo` every 5 minutes by default.
+During a memory hot-unplug (downscale) event, there is up to a 5-minute latency window where physical memory is removed, but the Kubelet remains unaware.
+If workloads spike during this window, the Linux kernel OOM killer may violently terminate processes before the Kubelet's capacity reconciliation loop detects the hardware drop and triggers a graceful `NodeCapacityExceeded` eviction.

+   **Mitigation**: For the Alpha phase, this detection latency is an accepted operational constraint, with the kernel OOM killer serving as the ultimate safety net to protect the node.
+For future phases (Beta/GA), the detection mechanism will transition to an event-driven architecture to eliminate this polling lag (see Future Work).

 ## Design Details